-Prerequisites vary with each certification, but most require you to be at least 18 years old and hold a current CPR/AED -- cardio pulmonary resuscitation and automatic external defibrillator -- card.
+Prerequisites vary with each certification, but most require you to be at least 18 years old, have a high school degree or equivalent and hold a current CPR/AED -- cardio pulmonary resuscitation and automatic external defibrillator -- certification.
 Some certifications allow you to enroll prior to getting CPR/AED-certified, but you won’t be issued your exam results or instructor certification until you show proof that you're certified.
-In any case, most fitness facilities require you to hold a valid CPR/AED certification to teach classes.
-Other requirements might include completion of a high school education and study of materials prior to any seminars.

-Primary group fitness instructors and base-level personal trainers study similar course material, including human anatomy, kinesiology, physiology, injury prevention, sports nutrition, emergency procedures and the basic exercise needs of special populations, such as seniors.
+Primary group fitness instructors study the basics of human anatomy, kinesiology, physiology, injury prevention, sports nutrition, emergency procedures and the exercise needs of special populations, such as seniors.
 Group fitness certifications also include detailed information on class design, music selection, instructional approach and how to properly cue exercise technique to a group comprising a variety of fitness levels.
 Equipment, various class formats and proper form are also reviewed.

 All general group exercise instructor certifications require you to study the provided materials on your own, which you often must purchase in addition to paying the certification and exam fees.
 After self-paced study, which may have a six-month time limit for completion, you can go to a local testing facility and take the exam.